apache/royale-docs/component-sets/jewel/jewel-alert.md

 width="100%" height="300"
 src="assets/BE0002_Using_Jewel_Alert_Control/index.html"></iframe>

-To close the window, click one of the buttons on the bottom `ControlBar`, or programmatically call the `Alert.close()` method on the instance.
+To close the window, click one of the buttons on the bottom `controlBar`, or programmatically call the `Alert.close()` method on the instance.

 ## Relevant Properties and Methods